SAP/ui5-inspector/README.md

 ## Local development and use

-You can get the source code locally and contribute the the project.
+You can get the source code locally and contribute to the project.

 1. Clone the project locally: `git clone git@github.com:SAP/ui5-inspector.git`
 2. Install dependencies with the following commands: `npm install`